top of page

 This mysterious transport isn't rooted in her own volition.
 As she contemplates her earthly actions, the impermanence of life, and her deeds' lasting impact, a realization dawns upon her.
 It feels as if her soul, represented by the Divine, has now set her upon a chariot.
 This chariot, blazing with fire and led by horses of flame, carries her swiftly toward the heavens, toward the community of the righteous, the souls that have ascended before her.
 With this profound understanding, she recognizes her place among the noble souls, redefining her spiritual journey and purpose on earth.

-15 views0 comments
+17 views0 comments

 BRAND NEW RELEASE

-Illustrated with original art and including a brand new liturgical interpretations based on the teachings of Malbim.
+the war to end all wars, illustrated with original art and including a brand new translation of the interpretations of Malbim on Ezekiel.

 Click here to order one now!